Culham station in model form

 In this scale the chimneys proved a bit too much of a challenge to make on the diagonal, being in fact slightly thinner than a matchstick.
 Whilst you can't quite see them, the model is complete with canopy roof beams and supporting brackets.
 To give an idea of the relative sizes these two photographs show the '00', 'N' and 'Z' scale models grouped together.

-We simply couldn't resist making the Timber Tracks '0' scale models of the Old Ticket Office and Down Platform building whilst they were still available, so here are the results of our efforts.
+We simply couldn't resist making the '0' scale versions of the Old Ticket Office and Down Platform building whilst they were still available, so here are the results of our efforts.
 Whilst the kits are not entirely accurate in a number of aspects, and we admit to making a few mistakes whilst making them, the results are really pleasing.
 They were made 'as supplied' and look splendid in their 'raw' state, so much so that we are not going to paint them but leave them as can be seen here.

 Since these photographs were taken we have added glazing (frosted where applicable) and cast brass door knobs.
 The chimney pots supplied with the Down building kit were white metal castings but, as can be seen, we replaced them with ones which we turned from wood dowel.